-Preliminary data on clergy abusers indicates that most of their victims are adolescent boys while in the general society the major problem is men abusing girls.
+Preliminary data on clergy abusers indicates that most of their victims are adolescent boys while in the general society the major problem is men abusing

-Plante said that clergy are more likely to abuse boys because boys are more accessible to them than girls.
+Plante said that clergy are more likely to abuse boys because boys are more accessible to them than

 "Many priests work in all-boys schools, take boys to swim meets.
-They give boys massages," he said.
+They give boys massages," he said will abuse minors," said Plante.
+"Some priests are attracted to boys.
+A lot are not.
+It's a question of access," he said.